I'm Not Alone

 Patient Feedback

-Through a combination of moderated and unmoderated testing, we gathered valuable feedback on an early prototype that included the platform's essential features, allowing us to refine and shape our initial product.
-These user-driven insights were critical in ensuring that our prioritized MVP features effectively addressed user needs, laying a solid foundation for the development of a successful and user-centric platform.
+Through a combination of moderated and unmoderated testing, we gathered insights that were critical in ensuring that our prioritized features addressed key user needs, laying the foundation of the patient platform.

 "Sorting through all the noise with sites like WebMD makes you crazy.
 It's overwhelming trying to find information that is for ME.
 Having content that is personalized at my fingertips is wonderful."